plone/training/dexterity_2.rst

     To run additional custom code on (re-)installing an addon you should use a `setuphandler.py <http://docs.plone.org/develop/addons/components/genericsetup.html#custom-installer-code-setuphandlers-py>`_.

-* Reinstall the^ addon
+* Reinstall the addon
-* Go to http://localhost:8080/Plone/portal_catalog/manage_catalogIndexes to inspect the new indexes
+* Go to http://localhost:8080/Plone/portal_catalog/manage_catalogIndexes to inspect populate and inspect the new indexes
-* Clear & Rebuild catalog to populate indexes.

 .. seealso::